lepakko683/CelestialWizardry/README.md

 [Contributing](#contributing) - For those that want to help out.

-THIS README IS BASED ON EE3'S README FILE!
-IT HAS INCORRECT STUFF IN IT, AND PIZZANA WILL CLEAN IT UP AS SOON AS POSSIBLE!

 ###Compiling Celestial Wizardry
 IMPORTANT: Please report any issues you have, there might be some problems with the documentation!
 Also make sure you know EXACTLY what you're doing!
 It's not any of our faults if your OS crashes, becomes corrupted, etc.